 Epsom salt is a magnesium sulfate compound, unlike sodium table salt.
 Epsom salt has been used for hundreds of years as a healing agent and pain reliever.
-However, it’s most often added to hot baths and foot soaks as a detoxifying agent and to reduce stress.
+Today, it’s most often added to hot baths and foot soaks to reduce stress.

-When added to warm or hot water, the magnesium and sulfate in Epsom salt are dissolved and easily absorbed through the skin.
-Epsom salt removes harmful toxins from your body, making way for the magnesium and sulfate to enter your bloodstream.
-The presence of this compound boosts the amount of magnesium in your body available for energy production, muscle function, and the reduction of inflammation.
+When added to warm water, the magnesium and sulfate in Epsom salt are dissolved and easily absorbed through the skin.
+This boosts the amount of magnesium in your body available for energy production, muscle function, and the reduction of inflammation.

 To make an Epsom salt foot soak, follow these simple steps:

 - Fill your bathtub or a basin with warm water until it’s deep enough to cover your feet.

 - Add 1/2 cup of Epsom salt to the warm water.

 - Soak your feet for 30 to 60 minutes twice a week.

 - For an aromatherapy boost, consider adding a few drops of diluted lavender, peppermint, or eucalyptus essential oil to your foot bath.